 Why do you need interfacing for sewing?

-For my shaped facing I am going to use fusible interfacing.
-Any shaped facing should be interfaced to help the garment to maintain the clean finish.
+For my shaped facing, I am going to use fusible interfacing.
+Any shaped facing should be interfaced to help the garment to maintain a clean finish.
 So it’s necessary to know the different types of interfacing and their uses when sewing facings.

 I don’t cut facing pieces from the interfacing separately.
 I cut one bigger piece and fuse it to the piece of fabric from which I am going to cut facing pieces.
 Maybe it’s not very economical but again – I am not in production and I can afford to lose some interfacing.

 As you can see I drew a grainline on my interfaced fabric with a marker.
 It’s important to follow the grainline when cutting facing pieces.